 Exposure to smoke during fire operations can be a significant safety concern.
 Research has shown that smoke exposure on prescribed fires, especially in the holding and ignition positions, often exceeds that on wildfires.
-There are many precautions that can be taken to reduce personnel from exposure to smoke.
+There are many precautions that can be taken to limit personnel exposure to smoke.

 Smoke exposure needs to be considered when planning suppression tactics and prescribed fires.
-Simple actions can mitigate smoke exposures, such as:
+Simple actions, such as the following, can mitigate smoke exposures.

-- Altering line locations can have a significant impact on smoke exposure.
+- Alter line locations to minimize smoke exposure.

-- Placing firelines in areas of lighter fuels or moving lines to roads or other barriers that will require less holding, patrol and mop-up will significantly reduce the smoke exposure to personnel.
+- Locate firelines in areas of lighter fuels or use roads or other barriers that will require less holding, patrol, and mop-up.

 - Use flanking attack as opposed to head attack (where appropriate) in heavy smoke situations.